 If you’re tracking and collecting insights on your audience and your campaigns you’ll be surprised how much you can learn and how easy it is to improve your marketing and sales results!

 3. Selling up front

 Many business owners think that the purpose of marketing is to sell, so their marketing campaigns are tend to focus on price and ‘buy now’ sort of messaging.

-They copy the style of advertising they see from the supermarket food brands.
+They copy the style of advertising they see from the big retail brands.

 First, most buying decisions are made on trust, and trust is built over time.
 If your audience doesn’t already know your brand or your product, very few will respond to a price-based promotion.

 Did you know that most sales are made on the 5th to 12th contact?
 That means you can use a sales message to a warm audience, but for a cold audience you should focus on building trust.